Module Code: EC201B

 Estrin, Laidler and Dietrich, Microeconomics, (recent edition) or Varian, H., Intermediate Microeconomics with Calculus or Intermediate Microeconomics Norton, (recent edition).

-In addition to the above two standard textbooks, Microeconomics, (International Edition): Goolsbee, Levitt and Syverson, Macmillan, 2013 provides some excellent examples of applied economics.
+In addition to the above two standard textbooks, Microeconomics, (Second Edition): Goolsbee, Levitt and Syverson, Macmillan, 2016, provides some excellent examples of applied economics.

 Module Pre Requisite